top of page

 Flexible Seating Options

 Empowering students by allowing them to choose their seating arrangements is a fantastic way to address individual sensory needs.
 Consider incorporating standing desks, wiggle cushions, and fidget tools to enable distraction-free movement.
-These options promote active engagement and more significant investment in the learning process.
+These options promote active engagement and increase investment in the learning process.

 Smiling boy plays with colorful fidget toy in a bright classroom.
 Other kids watch happily.
 "Fidget Toys" text in playful font.